Pumpkin Puff Pastry Pinwheels

 -

-Spread a very thin, even layer of the pumpkin mixture over the pastry, leaving a 1 inch border on the long edge with egg and a 1/2 inch border on the other edges.
+Spread the pumpkin mixture evenly over the pastry, leaving a ½‑inch border along the edges.

 -